 Many Mac mini users experience seemingly unprovoked slowdowns and lags.
 Usually, Activity Monitor shows nothing suspicious; everything that is running should be there.
-But anyway, the Mac is seriously sluggish.
+But anyway, the Mac is running slow.
 What’s the problem, one wonders?

 Well, we will leave aside hardware issues as spending several hundred dollars on replacing HDD with SSD and increasing RAM is not always an option.
 So let’s go through software part.
 In this regard, the reasons why any Mac starts to perform not so fast as it used to when it was new are quite typical and common for the vast majority of users.
 Mainly, they can be grouped into four classes:

 - Free space shortage – hard drive is almost full;

 - Running too many apps simultaneously – RAM is jammed to the rafters;

 - System junk – cache, temporary and leftover files and other garbage clutter your Mac;